mrmittag/Introduction-to-Programing/Tutorials/linux_unix_comands/README.md

 #####Options:
 * -a change the access time only.
 * -m change the modification time only.
-* check man for more options for example man touch
+* check man for more options.

 #####Usage:
-* touch nameOfFile
+* touch nameOfFile.

 #####Links:
 * [more on touch](http://www.linfo.org/touch.html)